-The staff member will add details to the service provider and then inform the individual that this has been done and ask that they to do their part of filling in information
+The colleague will add details to the service provider and then inform the individual that this has been done and ask that they to do their part of filling in information.

-If the individual confirmed they have an in-date UK passport and full driving license, then with the individuals consent the ID check can be done virtually, if they do not then the individual needs to arrange to meet the staff member in person to complete the checks.
+If the individual confirmed they have an in-date UK passport and full driving license, then with the individuals consent the ID check can be done virtually, if they do not then the individual needs to arrange to meet the colleague in person to complete the checks.